 Parameter Description Option Boot Sequence This parameter allows you to specify the boot search sequence during POST.
 1st.
 The system checks this drive first.
 2nd.
 The system then checks this drive if it can not boot from the 1st specified drive.
 3rd.
-If the 1st and 2nd searches fail then system boots from this drive.
+If the first two searches fail then it boots from this drive.
+4th.
+If the first three searches fail then it boots from this drive.
 BIOS will display an error message if the drive(s) specified is not bootable.
-Fast Boot Allows the system to boot faster by skipping some POST routines Disabled Auto
+Floppy Disk LANDesk (R) Service Agent IDE CD-ROM Hard DIsk Primary Display Adapter Lets you activate the onboard video controller as your primary display adapter, or automatically disable it once BIOS detects that there is a video card installed in your system.
+Auto Onboard

-Parameter Description Option Silent Boot Enables or disables the Silent Boot function.
+Parameter Description Option Fast Boot Allows the system to boot faster by skipping some POST routines Auto Disabled Silent Boot Enables or disables the Silent Boot function.
 When set to Enabled, BIOS is in graphical mode and displays only an identification logo during POST and while booting.
 After booting the screen displays the operating system prompt (such as DOS) or logo (such as Windows 95).
 If any error occurs while booting, the system automatically switches to text mode.
-Even if your setting is Enabled, you may also switch to text mode while booting by pressing the Delete key when you see the "Press DELETE key to enter setup" message on the screen.
-When set to Disabled, BIOS is in the conventional text mode where you see the system initialization details on the screen Enabled Disabled Num Lock After Boot Allows you to activate the Num Lock function upon booting Enabled Disabled Memory Test When set to Enabled, this parameter allows the system to perform a RAM test during the POST routine.
+Even if your setting is Enabled, you may still switch to text mode while booting by pressing the Delete key when you see the "Press DELETE key to enter setup" message on the screen.
+When set to Disabled, BIOS is in the conventional text mode where you see the system initialization details on the screen.
+Enabled Disabled Num Lock After Boot Allows you to activate the Num Lock function upon booting Disabled Enabled Memory Test When set to Enabled, this parameter allows the system to perform a RAM test during the POST routine.
 When set to Disabled, the system detects only the memory size and bypasses the test routine.
-Enabled Disabled Release All Blocked Memory When set to Enabled, this parameter allows the system to bypass testing the defective memory banks detected earlier Disabled Enabled Boot from LANDesk (R) Service Agent When enabled, it intervenes in the LANDesk Service Agent boot process.
+Disabled Enabled Release All Blocked Memory When set to Enabled, this parameter allows the system to bypass testing the defective memory banks detected earlier.
+Disabled Enabled Boot from LANDesk (R) Service Agent When set to Enabled, the system boots from a LANDesk Service Agent network instead of your desktop system.
+The LANDesk Service Agent is a IEEE-standards- based code that intervenes in the boot process.
+Refer to your LANDesk Manual for more information.
+When set to Disabled, the system boots from the drive specified in the Boot Sequence parameter.
 Disabled Enabled